rokitalab/github-workshop/docs/setup_instructions/setup_overview.md

 ### Docker

-We will be using Docker to showcase software and package tracking within github repositories.
+We will be using Docker to showcase software and package tracking within Github repositories.
 Please download [Docker Desktop](https://www.docker.com/products/docker-desktop/) prior to the workshop.